California Native Plant Societyhttp://www.napavalleycnps.org

 Who We Are:

 THE BEES, BIRDS AND BUTTERFLIES NEED YOUR HELP!
 You can help improve the habitat for these creatures.
-The Napa Chapter of the California Native Plant Society (CNPS) has been maintaining the Martha Walker California Native Habitat Garden (MWG), located in Skyline Wilderness Park in the city of Napa, for 50 years.
-The purpose of this 3 acre garden is to familiarize citizens of Napa County with California native plants and to share their value in creating successful wildlife habitat and drought tolerant landscaping.
+The Napa Chapter of the California Native Plant Society (CNPS) has been maintaining the Martha Walker California Native Habitat Garden (MWG), located in Skyline Wilderness Park in the city of Napa, for over 50 years.
+The purpose of this 3 acre garden is to familiarize citizens of Napa County, and the world, with California native plants and to share their value in creating successful wildlife habitat and drought tolerant landscaping.
 The MWG is an ongoing work-in-progress, with new areas identified for improvement and dedication to specific native plant demonstration communities.
-CNPS also sponsors local lectures and workshops, and holds twice yearly native plant sales.
+CNPS also sponsors local lectures, workshops, school educational programs and holds twice yearly native plant sales.